TheLovinator1/discord-twitter-webhooks/README.md

 - Change t.co url to the actual url
 - If the tweet has more than one image, it will merge them into one image in the embed
+- Remove ®, ™ and © from the tweet text

 ## Installation